amussey/opendoor-takehome-coding-challenge/README.md

 | `/`         | `GET`             | Returns the contents `PROBLEM.md`.      |
 | `/listings` | `GET`             | Fetch a JSON list of house listings.    |

-The `/listings` endpoin supports the following query paramters:
+The `/listings` endpoint supports the following query parameters:

 | Parameter    | Description                                       |
 |--------------|---------------------------------------------------|